As I was writing my post on how I make smooth buttercream, I began to touch on the subject of buttercream consistency.

 - 3 Tbsp heavy cream (or whipping cream) (45 grams)

-- Beat the butter on a medium speed for 30 seconds until smooth with a paddle attachment and stand mixer, or a hand mixer.
+- Beat 2 cups of unsalted butter on a medium speed for 30 seconds until smooth with a paddle attachment / stand mixer or a hand mixer.

-- Mix in the vanilla extract or vanilla bean paste and salt on a low speed.
+- Mix in 1 Tbsp vanilla extract or vanilla bean paste and 1/2 tsp salt on a low speed.

-- Slowly add in the powdered sugar, 1 cup at a time.
-Alternate with small splashes of cream, and mix on a low speed.
-I like to place a kitchen towel over my mixer to contain any powdered sugar clouds!
+- Slowly add in 7 cups of powdered sugar, 1 cup at a time.
+Alternate with 3 Tbsp of heavy cream or milk, and mix on a low speed.
+I like to place a kitchen towel over my mixer to contain any powdered sugar clouds.

 - If the frosting is too thick, add in additional cream (1 Tbsp at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).